Zariphron/Team-10/Specification.md

 	4. Owner confirm share

 ## Primary postconditions
-	Recipiant has a copy of the shared flash cards
+	Recipient has a copy of the shared flash cards

 # Use case 3: Create time blocks
 ## Summary